 The economics of household decision-making about marriage, divorce, fertility and labour market participation, the limitations of GDP as a measure of wellbeing, and measures of human, social and natural capital.

-market participation of women, and childbearing.
+labour market participation of women, and childbearing.

 These decisions have an important impact on income and the overall wellbeing of the society, which will be the subject of the latter part of the course.
 New Zealand's Wellbeing Budget in 2019 has been internationally recognised as part of the growing global awareness of the different dimensions of wellbeing and the need to develop meaningful measures other than Gross Domestic Product.
 The Wellbeing Budget draws on the Government's Living Standards Framework, which focuses on people's capabilities to live the life they value and have reasons to value, based on Sen's 'capabilities approach'.
 Overall, the Economics of Households and Wellbeing will provide graduates with the skills to comprehend and critically assess how households make economic choices and the changes in societal structures and wellbeing, which allows for informed discourse and policy making.